-We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with child on child abuse.
+We understand the barriers which may prevent a child from reporting abuse and work actively to remove these.
+We use lessons and assemblies to teach children about healthy, positive relationships, how to report concerns, and to help them understand, in an age-appropriate way, what abuse is.
+We aim to provide children with the language to report abuse and to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 We will never make a child feel ashamed for reporting abuse, nor that they are creating a problem by doing so.
+We never assume, if abuse is not being reported, that it is not occurring in our school - we are vigilant to signs of abuse and promote a culture of safety and understanding.

-Staff will build respectful and caring relationships with the children so that they are more able to identify the signs of Peer on Peer abuse.
+Staff will build respectful and caring relationships with the children so that they are more able to identify the signs of Child on Child abuse.
 Children will also be taught through the school's Core Values, assemblies and PSHE lessons to respect each other and how to deal with difficult situations.

 An ethos and atmosphere will be nurtured in the school that children feel comfortable to raise concerns and that they will be taken seriously and listened to.
-All parents of children involved in Peer on Peer abuse will be contacted to discuss the issue unless it is through a child will be at further risk.
+All parents of children involved in Peer on Peer abuse will be contacted to discuss the issue unless it is thought a child will be at further risk.
 Contact will be made with the Family Operations Hub.